Engee documentation

 Sensor Array

-Specify sensor array as - method of specifying antenna array elements
+Specify sensor array as — method for setting antenna array elements

 Element